JeremiahKaren/35percent.github.io/_posts/2020-04-04-shopping-centre-cpo-council-plough-on-regardless.md

 So, Southwark Council should not be bending over backwards helping Delancey, in any circumstances - certainly not now, when half the traders still have nowhere to go, while Southwark has an [obligation to help secure traders accommodation](http://35percent.org/2020-03-23-shopping-centre-compulsory-purchase-order/) in the new development it never properly execised.
 We do not need to add that the traders' desparate situation has been rendered dire by the Coronavirus crisis.

-The UP THE ELEPHANT CAMPAIGN HAS THEREFORE MADE THE FOLLOWING DEMANDS;
+The UP THE ELEPHANT CAMPAIGN HAS THEREFORE MADE THE FOLLOWING DEMANDS ON SOUTHWARK;

 1. Release the promised £200,000 support as cash grants to traders immediately;
 2. Do not support the use of Compulsory Purchase Order powers on Delancey’s behalf